Chairman of the PIF Board

 Over the past 17 years, Craig’s passion for practical regulation, which works for both the industry and consumers, has made him one of the most respected experts in the regulation of electronic money and payment institutions.
 He is one of the few leading authorities in this sector who has worked with a range of regulators and governmental bodies, within the UK and EU, to help inform and shape regulation for this and other linked industries.
 Craig’s primary concern, though, is his partnership with clients.
 He supports a wide range of organisations on a variety of projects.
 These include supporting many prepaid card schemes, including partnering in the development and release of one of the largest prepaid schemes in the UK, providing guidance to a global telecoms company on a significant diversification programme, and supporting a number of electronic money issuers and payment institutions to enable them to successfully expand into the UK.

 Prior to founding Neopay, Craig held Compliance Director, Non-Executive Director and MLRO positions for a number of successful organisations.
 He believes that knowing regulation is not enough, and ensures that all of Neopay’s experts have a sound background in business and the effective application and integration of regulation in the real world.
 He also insists that they are all strong communicators, able to transfer their knowledge and understanding to clients.
 His talent for engaging others in this sometimes dry arena has made him a popular speaker at industry events and has given him the opportunity to provide industry feedback and training to a number of regulators within the EU, including the FCA.
-Craig was elected as Chairman of Prepaid International Forum in February 2014.
+Craig was re-elected as Chairman of PIF in February 2017.

-In 2016 Diane was among 29 payments industry professionals shortlisted for The Payments Power 10, an annual award to recognize the top ten contributors to the global payments industry
+Diane has more than 15 years of experience in the payments industry and has been among the payments industry professionals shortlisted for the Payments Power 10, an annual award to recognise the top ten contributors to the global payments industry.

-Declan Byrne joined the PIF board in May 2015.
+Declan Byrne joined the PIF board in May 2015 and was re-elected in April 2018.
 He is Chairman of the organisation‘s PR and PA Committee which is responsible for the development of the organisation’s public messaging programmes and in particular promoting the prepaid brand from an industry perspective.

-Declan’s day job is as UK Managing Director of One4all and managing director of GVS Prepaid Ltd. Declan is a prepaid financial services veteran having spent the past 20 years working in the prepaid mobile, money transfer, GPR Card, Prepaid Budget and Gift Card spaces.
+Declan’s day job is as Managing Director of GVS Prepaid Ltd. Declan is a prepaid financial services veteran having spent the past 20 years working in the prepaid mobile, money transfer, GPR Card, Prepaid Budget and Gift Card spaces.
 He spent 23 years with An Post, the Irish Post office, before working with FEXCO and then consulting in the payments industry.
-Since 2010 he has worked in his current role with the One4all Group and is currently leading their development as an e-money issuing institution.

 Chris has been closely involved in the emergence and evolution of open loop prepaid payment cards in Europe from the very earliest days to the present.
 Participating in the launch and support of a wide spectrum of prepaid products, initially from a processing perspective in the UK and Europe with FIS, Chris, as VP Sales and subsequently President, Europe for Yalamanchili, ultimately fulfilling business in countries across Europe, Africa, Middle East, North & South America and Asia.
 The experience of numerous propositions, limitations, solutions and the markets themselves has lent Chris a broad perspective on prepaid and the challenges to be overcome.